 Step One: Craft Attention-Grabbing Headlines

-According to the Content Marketing Institute, 78% of U.K. marketers are increasing the amount of content that they create.
-The main challenge these days is how to stand out and attract those high CTR’s.
+A growing number of marketers are increasing the amount of content that they create.
+But the main challenge these days is how to stand out and attract those high CTR’s.

 Back to the Serps, it doesn’t matter whether you’re ranked #1 or #10 on the first results page – if your headline is attractive, users will be drawn to it.
 The same goes for crafting ad copy and creating banner ads.
 The better your headlines, the more your click-through rate will rise and the better your quality score will be.

 Here’s a good example: The other day I was searching for beautiful places to visit in Greece.
-I actually clicked on the #2 search result first, because the headline was clear, relevant and caught my attention – partly due to the inclusion of a number.
+I actually clicked on both the #1 and #2 search result, because the headline was clear, relevant and caught my attention – partly due to the inclusion of a number.

 So, how do you create concise and intriguing headlines to improve that click-through rate and boost your quality score?